-Though the Pope is the successor of Peter par excellance followed by Alexandria and Antioch, all bishops hold the place of Peter, too and this is reflected in a variety of patristic sources.
+Though the Pope of Rome, the Pope of Alexandria, and the Patriarch of Antioch (among others) are the successors of Peter by lineage, all bishops are successors to Peter and this is reflected in a variety of patristic sources.
 If you know of additional quotations related to this, please post them below and we will add them.

 Speaking to friend Basil (not to be confused with St. Basil the Great) who had just been consecrated a bishop, St. John Chrysostom says: